What’s your mule? Trekking Colca Canyon in Peru.

-I had no business trekking Colca Canyon in Peru.
-But I did.
+I had no business being on a Colca Canyon trek in Peru.
+But I did it anyways.

 The rest of the group, the other half, the “fast group,” is still asleep.
 They will leave 45 or so minutes after you.
 But you need the extra time because you’re terribly out of shape, because you can’t go more than a few steps on an incline without your breath getting heavy, your heart beating fast.
 Despite that, for some reason, you decided you were going to hike the 1200 meters to the top of Colca Canyon.
 For some reason, you decided you could make it up without a mule.

 You could have rented a mule to ride to the top of the canyon.
 It was an option.
 In fact, the whole two days prior, you said, every time you had to stop, every time your legs ached and your heart pounded and your chest collapsed, “On the third day, I’m renting a mule.”

 On the first day, when you hiked down, for four hours, on the beginning of the Colca Canyon trek, you fell far behind everyone else.
 When your guide would stop the group at a resting point, and you’d finally catch up to them, your legs shook, your breath shook.
 When you had to walk just ten minutes up a path you clung to the rocks, you clung to your chest.
 When you reached the guesthouse you’d be staying at that night, you downed a water, a Coke, some Lomo Saltado, and then could hardly get up from your plastic chair.
 “I think I’m going to need a mule,” you told the girl next to you.

 On the second day, on a half hour climb to a rest area that had overpriced chocolate bars and guinea pigs in cages waiting to be grilled, you were the last one to arrive.
 When you did, finally, you collapsed into a chair, dripping with sweat.